UPC/ravada/docs/production.md

 - rvd_back : must run as root and manages the virtual machines
 - rvd_front : is the web frontend that sends requests to the backend

-## Apache

-It is advised to run an apache server or similar before the frontend.

-    # apt-get install apache2

-In order to make ravada using apache, you must do the steps explained on [/docs/apache.md](https://github.com/UPC/ravada/blob/master/docs/apache.md)

 ## Systemd